 In 1995 Control Techniques became part of Emerson Electric Co. at this point in time Control Techniques had established 45 Drive Centers around the world.
 Heavy investment in research and development became the company’s focus and it is this dedication to design and innovation still remains the case today.

-Control Techniques has approximately 1,700 employees in 55 locations worldwide.
 With worldwide manufacturing and engineering and design facilities, Control Techniques are focused on creating innovative AC, DC and servo drive solutions for use in industrial equipment and manufacturing process and high efficiency power conversion systems for renewable energy applications.
-We offer customers local technical sales, service and design expertise.